 David Pensado also has no hesitation in breaking another industry taboo.
 Under the motto "Trying to guard one's trade secrets is as useless as Ernest Hemingway trying to hide his verbs," he happily spills any beans he possesses [check out his YouTube channel: Pensado's Place].
 The reasoning is simple: his settings only represent 25 percent of his work, and in any case they will only work in the environment for which they were created; for instance, the reverb settings on Mary J Blige's vocal for 'Be Without You' will only work for the vocal in that track.

 Writers: Sean Garrett, Jamal Jones, Jason Perry, Nicole Scherzinger

 Producers: Sean Garrett, Ron Fair, Polow Da Don.

-Co-produced by Tal Herzberg & Young Smoke.
+Co-producers: Tal Herzberg & Young Smoke.

 Additional and vocal production: Ron Fair

 David Pensado: "The thing about 'Buttons' is that for big chunks of the song, it's just vocals and drums.
 If you want to find the hook in the song, there's nothing to hide it.
 It's a work of genius, because it's a pop song reduced to its most basic elements: hook and groove.
-Polow Da Don played a big part in creating this song, and for this track he'd made up a little drum loop, with just kick drum, handclaps and tom, which is the foundation of the track, and my first focus was to get that loop exactly like it needed to be."
+Polow Da Don played a big part in creating this song, and for this track he'd made up a little drum loop, with just kick drum, handclaps and tom, which is the foundation, and my first focus was to get that loop exactly like it needed to be."

 Drum loop transient processing: Waves Trans-X Multi